AsusBit/scribe/README.md

   - Multiple font options
   - Adjustable font size
   - Various color choices
+  - Custom coloring using slider, RGB, or even Hexadecimal values
   - Draggable text positioning
   - Rotation and scaling capabilities
 - **Batch Processing**: Generate multiple personalized invitations at once
+- **Processing Lists of Names**: Using sheets from either .CSV or Excel sheets
 - **Bulk Download**: Download all variations as a ZIP file
 - **Responsive Design**: Works on both desktop and mobile devices